zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Writes the current packet to a file.

-   :file_name: The name of the file to write the packet to.
+   :param file_name: The name of the file to write the packet to.

    :returns: True on success.